tildeio/broccoli-typescript-compiler/README.md

 * as string: a absolute path to a config tsconfig file
 * as config object: See: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html

+`annotation:`

+An optional string, which when provide should be a descriptive annotation.
+Useful for debugging, to tell multiple instances of the same plugin apart.

 ### Ways to use:

 via the broccoli plugin subclass